-Digitizing purchase order (PO) management is a priority for the majority of retailers adapting to the pandemic and preparing for a fundamentally reshaped business environment in 2021 – more than 60 percent of retailers were already using an order management solution in 2020, and half of retailers plan to invest in order management in the future.
+Digitizing purchase order (PO) management is a priority for many retailers adapting to the pandemic and preparing for a fundamentally reshaped business environment – more than 60 percent of retailers were already using an order management solution in 2020, and half of retailers plan to invest in order management in the future.

-Why is order management such a business-critical initiative now, and how can retailers leverage this in conjunction with other enterprise technologies to optimize their supply chain?
+Why is purchase order management such a business-critical initiative now, and how can retailers leverage this in conjunction with other enterprise technologies to optimize their supply chains?

 Ultimately, the push to digitize all aspects of operations and integrate more intuitive software into business processes is part of an effort to increase engagement, collaboration, efficiency, and data integrity across internal teams and industry business partners.